single-cell-data/SOMA/abstract_specification.md

 ## Platform-Specific Configuration

 SOMA includes provisions for two separate ways to provide platform-specific configuration data to objects and operations.
-For configuration settings that affect a single operation, SOMA functions include a `platform_config` parameter, which can be used on a call-by-call basis to change implementation-specific behavior for that call.
+All SOMA operations include a `platform_config` parameter that allow a caller to provide implementation-specific configuration settings that affect the behavior of an operation on per-call basis.
-For configuration settings whose scope affects many operations, SOMA objects expose a `context` field that contains implementation-defined data that can be shared over an entire analysis session.
+All SOMA objects expose a `context` field that contain implementation-specific configuration settings that affect all operations called on a SOMA object and any of its children, and that are scoped to the life of these objects.

 ### Per-call configuration